 Just one night after he opened his business, 30 residents sent Dr. Carter a formal notice protesting the tavern.
 But when the doctor ignored their complaints, a mob of about 40 people stormed his saloon the next night, emptied the whiskey barrels, and stood atop the kegs giving prohibition speeches.
 Afterward, the protesters signed a temperance pledge.
 This was just the beginning of a crusade to prohibit alcohol in Kansas, which would continue until Prohibition was enacted in 1881.

 Though it was one of the first settlements in the county, Big Springs did not grow quickly as it did not have a railroad.
 By 1883, it had only two stores, the post office, a blacksmith shop, a wagon shop, three churches, and about 40 residents.
 On September 30, 1903, the small settlement lost its post office.

-After all these years without growing, Big Springs still exists as a semi-ghost town.
+After all these years without growing, Big Springs remains a semi-ghost town.
 The unincorporated community gets its mail from nearby Lecompton and continues to support a fire station.
-The small town has developed into somewhat of a bedroom community between Topeka and Lawrence and its residents, from outward appearances, still looks to be about 40.
+The small town has developed into somewhat of a bedroom community between Topeka and Lawrence, and its residents, from outward appearances, still look to be about 40.
 Children attend school at the nearby Shawnee Heights School District in Tecumseh.

-The 1856 United Brethren Church continues to stand and today serves as an active Methodist Church.
-Nearby, is an old red brick school and throughout the area can be seen a number of native stone buildings, some restored to perfection and others in various stages of deterioration.
+The 1856 United Brethren Church continues to stand and serves as an active Methodist Church today.
+Nearby is an old red brick school, and throughout the area can be seen several native stone buildings, some restored to perfection and others in various stages of deterioration.

-Big Springs is located about 30 miles southeast of Topeka on U.S. Highway 40.
+Big Springs is about 30 miles southeast of Topeka on U.S. Highway 40.